python/cpython/Doc/tutorial/classes.rst

 Classes
 *******

-Python's class mechanism adds classes to the language with a minimum of new syntax and semantics.
+Compared with other programming languages, Python's class mechanism adds classes with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C++ and Modula-3.
-As is true for modules, classes in Python do not put an absolute barrier between definition and user, but rather rely on the politeness of the user not to "break into the definition."
-The most important features of classes are retained with full power, however: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
-Objects can contain an arbitrary amount of data.
+Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows multiple base classes, a derived class can override any methods of its base class or classes, and a method can call the method of a base class with the same name.
+Objects can contain arbitrary amounts and kinds of data.
+As is true for modules, classes partake of the dynamic nature of Python: they are created at runtime, and can be modified further after creation.

 In C++ terminology, normally class members (including the data members) are *public* (except see below :ref:`tut-private`), and all member functions are *virtual*.
 As in Modula-3, there are no shorthands for referencing the object's members from its methods: the method function is declared with an explicit first argument representing the object, which is provided implicitly by the call.
 As in Smalltalk, classes themselves are objects.
 This provides semantics for importing and renaming.
 Unlike C++ and Modula-3, built-in types can be used as base classes for extension by the user.
 Also, like in C++, most built-in operators with special syntax (arithmetic operators, subscripting etc.) can be redefined for class instances.

 (Lacking universally accepted terminology to talk about classes, I will make occasional use of Smalltalk and C++ terms.
 I would use Modula-3 terms, since